princefishthrower/chrisfrew.in/src/content/blog/filtering-json-patch-in-c-sharp/index.md

 `dotnet add package Microsoft.AspNetCore.JsonPatch`

-but by cloning and running the code [from the repository](https://github.com/princefishthrower/json-patch-filter-example) you'll already have this NuGet package installed. :smile:
+but by cloning and running the code [from the repository](https://github.com/princefishthrower/json-patch-filter-example) you'll already have this NuGet package installed. 😊

 # Using the PatchFiltererService